yashitaprasad/digitalhumanities/_posts/2022-02-06-Review-One.md

 ![image placement](https://yashitaprasad.github.io/digitalhumanities/images/imageplacement.png)

 LO did lack some of the sophistication and organization needed for a website.
 However, it was a great informational source on David Livingstone.
 There were a variety of primary  sources explained in the website.
 Everything from letters, to Livingstone's literary works.
-The wesite creators put a lot of effort into compiling and gathering information on David Livingston and it shows.
+The wesite creators put a lot of effort into compiling information on David Livingston, and it showed throughout the website.